ShaneCBarton/ShaneCBarton/README.md

 - **[SparkleEngine](https://github.com/ShaneCBarton/SparkleEngine)**: A small and lightweight 2D game engine I am developing in order to create fun and awesome 2D games.
 It will be constantly updated and improved and eventually contain an Entity Component System, simple 2D physics and a GUI.

 ### 💰 **Contract Work**
+- **[Kitchen Management Dashboard](https://github.com/ShaneCBarton/kitchen-manager)**: A dashboard for cooks and clients for a meal service company.
+Database built with PostgreSQL, Node.js & Express.js.
+Recipe database with creation/modification, daily meal prep list for cooks and menus for clients.
 - **[Bus Cleaner Prototype](https://github.com/ShaneCBarton/Bus-Cleaner)**: A Prototype developed for a client as an on-the-job training simulation.
 Developed using Unity .
 [Try it out](https://shanecb.itch.io/buscleaner)

 ### 🎮 **Personal Game Development**